 When I go to Finland, I may not visit a chimney-less smoke-house löyla in the woods, I may not jump through an ice-hole into a freezing lake, and I am sure I will not be rolling naked in the snow.
 But I am very sure I will be visiting the Burger King sauna in Helsinki.
 It might cost 300 Euros, but a chance to eat fast food while sweating in a paper crown is too good an experience to pass up.

 In Native American traditions, the sweat lodge is a sacred space used for purification.
 Each indigenous tribe has their traditions and customs for the sweat lodge, such as ceremonial prayers, songs, drumming, and offerings to the spirit world.
 The sweat might also be part of a larger ceremony, such as the Sun Dance.
 The physical structure for the sweat lodge is usually a dome-shaped or oblong hut that’s covered with animal hide or blankets.

 THE INIPI (Lakota): The Right of Purification:

 The door to the lodge will most always face the sacred fire.
 Once in the hut, the fire-keeper places hot stones to the centre of the lodge.
-Sweetgrass or tobacco is placed on top as an offering.
-Once the initial purifying pipe has been smoked and returned to the earth mound, other participants are brought into the lodge and sat in a circle on sacred sage.
-The pipe is brought in and shared, with water poured over the hot stones to create steam.
+Sweetgrass or tobacco is placed on top of the hot stones as an offering.
+Once the initial purifying pipe has been smoked and returned to the earth mound, other participants enter the lodge and sit in a circle on sacred sage.
+The pipe is passed around and shared, with water poured over the hot stones to create steam.

 During the INIPI ritual, the door to the lodge is thrown open four times.
 This represents the four ages, as described by the Sacred White Buffalo Calf Woman.
 On the fourth opening, participants leave the lodge, entering into the light and leaving all that is un-pure in the lodge.